-It includes, but is not limited to conduct which is offensive or annoying to others or is disruptive to the rights of others.
+It includes, but is not limited to conduct that materially interferes with and is disruptive to the rights of others.
 It includes excessive noise, noise after quiet hours, misuse of musical instruments, noise producing devices, talking excessively loud, failure to properly dispose of trash or food trays, shouting, loud stereo or radio sets; horseplay, practical jokes, and general annoyances; throwing any dangerous objects in a University facility or from the window of a University facility or onto the premises of the University.
 Breaking lines, such as in the cafeteria, during registration, at campus events and activities, and so on, is deemed disorderly conduct.